mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

     admin.site.register(Boutique, BoutiqueAdmin)
 {% endhighlight %}

-Now that model is registered in Django admin, go on and create a super user using command `python manage.py createsuperuser`.
-Then, if you wish, add few items for testing.
+Now that the model is registered in Django's admin, go on and add few items for testing.

+> To access Django's admin you will need to create a super user using command `python manage.py createsuperuser`

 ### Views for "boutique" app
 There is nothing special in implementation of views that will deliver context to the front pages.
 Following is a working `views.py` based on Django's generic class-based views.